mesosphere/dcos-docs-site/pages/1.10/release-notes/1.10.0-beta2/index.md

 - Upgrades from DC/OS 1.9 are supported.
 - CASSANDRA-613 - Replace of Cassandra Nodes doesn't work with duplicate Hostname/IPs.
 - DCOS-5809	- Admin Router: use "variables approach" for DNS name re-resolution instead of periodic worker process reload.
-- DCOS-9794	- secrets CLI subcommand: bad error handling when an unauthorized user tries to fetch a secret.
+- DCOS-9794	- secrets CLI subcommand: bad error handling when an unauthorized user tries to fetch a secret. [enterprise type="inline" size="small" /]
 - DCOS-14469 - Pods displaying duplicate image of same container.
 - DCOS-14535 - Marathon GUI: Error Messages are Too Verbose.
-- DCOS-15902 - Add documentation for the dcos-backup CLI.
+- DCOS-15902 - Add documentation for the dcos-backup CLI. [enterprise type="inline" size="small" /]
 - DCOS-15937 - Pods do not receive SIGTERM.
 - DCOS-16088 - The flow for changing the dcos_url and login has changed.
 - DCOS-16144 - DC/OS CLI: AttributeError: 'str' object has no attribute 'status_code'.